-We are anticipating an increase in need and would greatly appreciate any food or monetary donations particularly after notification on Monday, March 30th that the largest one day food drive conducted in May by postal workers has been postponed.
+We are anticipating an increase in need and would greatly appreciate any food or monetary donations.
 Monetary donations will be used to purchase items in short supply.
 Food donations will be accepted at the garage door on Sumner St and will be quarantined for 4 days according to new food pantry guidelines.

-WAFER will be altering food distribution processes (and the Food Fair event – see below) to reduce risk, keep our community safe, and ensure access to food.
-We are here for all families in need during this time and will continue to provide the necessary resources to our community.
-WAFER food pantry will now be providing pre-packaged boxes of non-perishable and perishable food for all existing or new clients during normal distribution hours. ***Effective May 11th, 2020 through the end of August, all patrons will be able to receive 2 complete food packages per month.
-The situation will be re-evaluated at that time and a decision made to either continue offering two food packages a month or returning to previous distribution policies.
+All patrons will be able to receive 2 complete food packages per month through October.
+The situation will be re-evaluated at months end and a decision made to either continue offering two food packages a month or return to previous distribution policies.
+Please check back frequently.
 Additional food packages will not be counted against the emergency food package visit allowance per calendar year policy.
 The “10-day” policy will still be followed, meaning your two complete food packages must be utilized a minimum 10 days apart.
 Partial packages (dairy, bread, and produce) will still be available the other weeks of the month that the complete food package isn’t received.

 Clients will wait in a line with designated distancing spaces at the main pantry location.
 People using the Mobile Food Pantry should individually implement the 6ft distancing requirement.

-Clients will then be greeted by a volunteer at the door to gather information – account holder name and family size – then receive a food package.
-These packages will include a box of dry goods and a box/bag of dairy, produce, bakery, and meat.
-Carts will be available for clients to transport packages to their vehicle and will be expected to be returned after use.
-New clients will be able to apply in person at the door and receive a food package the same day.
+Clients will be greeted by staff at the side door on Sumner St. to gather information – account holder name and family size – then receive a food package.
+Packages will include a box of dry goods and a box/bag of dairy, produce, bakery, and meat.
+Carts will be available for clients to transport packages to their vehicle and will be expected to quickly return after use.
+New clients can apply in person and receive a food package the same day.